britneysaw/britneysaw.github.io/index.md

 ## About Me
 Hi, I’m Britney!
 I recently graduated from the National University of Singapore, where I majored in Data Science and Analytics.
-I’m a curious and motivated learner who enjoys striking a good balance between fun and self-improvement.
-In my free time, I like cooking, exploring musical instruments, and lately I've been training for a marathon.
+I’m a curious, motivated learner who values a good balance between fun and personal growth.
+In my free time, I enjoy cooking, exploring musical instruments, and most recently, I've been training for a marathon.

 Right now, I’m excited to be working on two personal projects:
 1. An interface to help people find car parks around Singapore, using the OneMap API developed by the Singapore Land Authority.